Seattle University: Sports Facilities

+The other main sports facility is Seattle University Park & Logan Field, a small track and field stadium with a baseball diamond which is used as a multi-purpose venue for mostly small events such as intramural sports.
+It has a turf field with soccer markings painted on.
+The field is located along 12th Avenue near many of the student dormitories and is often used by students outside of structed activities.

+South Lake Union Campus

+Seattle U's South Lake Union campus is the home of Cornish College of the Arts.
+The campus is home to the William Volker Building which is on the National Register of Historic Places, the Raisbeck Performance Hall which is a Seattle City Landmark, and Cornish's residence hall and Library.

+Transportation

+Seattle U's First Hill campus is adjacent to the First Hill Streetcar and several King County Metro bus routes, including the RapidRide G Line.
+It is also near Capitol Hill station, which is served by the 1 Line of the Link light rail system.
+Bicycle lanes running along Broadway, Union, and 12th connect campus to Seattle's broader cycling network.
+Seattle U has four parking garages and lots on its campus.

+The South Lake Union campus is served by the South Lake Union Streetcar and King County Metro buses.
+It is near Westlake station on the 1 Line, which is also served by the Seattle Center Monorail.

+In 2025, Seattle U announced their intention to operate a shuttle bus service connecting the First Hill and South Lake Union campuses when Cornish and Seattle U merged.

 Academics

-Seattle University offers 65 bachelor's degree programs, 31 graduate degree programs, and 27 certificate programs, plus law school and a doctoral program in education.
-The university consists of eight colleges: the College of Arts and Sciences, the Albers School of Business and Economics, the College of Education, the School of Law, the College of Nursing, the College of Science and Engineering, the School of New and Continuing Studies, and the School of Theology and Ministry.
-A Seattle University education is estimated to cost $150,000, although much of this is covered by financial aid.
+Seattle University offers 70 bachelor's degree programs, 42 graduate degree programs, and 24 certificate programs, plus law school, a doctoral program in education, and a doctoral program in nursing practice (DNP).
+The university consists of seven schools and colleges: the College of Arts and Sciences, Cornish College of the Arts, the Albers School of Business and Economics, the College of Education, the School of Law, the College of Nursing, and the College of Science and Engineering.
+A Seattle University education is estimated to cost $150,000.

 Albers School of Business and Economics

 Seattle University's Albers School of Business and Economics, started in 1945, was named after the Albers family.
 George and Eva Albers were frequent donors including Eva's bequest of $3 million to the school in 1971.
 Their daughter, alumna Genevieve Albers, has also made several bequests including a sponsored professorship.
 In 1967, the business school added an MBA program.
 The Albers School is accredited with the Association to Advance Collegiate Schools of Business (AACSB).